0z-cloud/vx/README.md

     ![reference_internal.png](ansible/CI/repo_images/reference_internal.sh.png)

-  - Run the QA part of pipeline - running your custom QA test suites.
+  - Run the QA part of the pipeline - running your custom QA test suites.
-    You must enable that part of pipeline by itself because default state of feature is disabled.
+    You must enable that part of the pipeline by itself because the default state of the feature is disabled.

      ```
        ./reference_qa.sh